Guest Article: Ryan Duke

 Keep in mind the beginning is the hardest with something new.
 Once you get going it will get easier because the momentum will pick up.
 After you have even the slightest moment, take advantage of it.
 Carve out 2 minutes a day to practice.
 Then 5 minutes.
 Then 10 and so on until you get to the amount you want.
 Every step moves you forward.

-Author: Ryan Duke is owner of Seattle Guitar Mentor providing guitar lessons Seattle.
+Author: Ryan Duke is owner of Supertonic Guitar providing guitar lessons in Franklin.